stageor/Customer-Churn-Analysis/README.md

 Built a machine learning model to predict customer churn across telecom, SaaS, and subscription-based businesses.

-Project is built to maximize cosmetic metrics.
-It optimized for constrained recall, campaign economics, & deployable system design.
+The project focuses on business impact rather than cosmetic metrics, optimizing for constrained recall, campaign economics, and deployable system design.

 ---